-During the year ended 31 March 2021, as a part of its annual exercise of review of estimates, the Group conducted an operational efficiency review of its wind power and solar note 4.1(k) and note 5).
+During the year ended 31 March 2021, as a part of its annual exercise of review of estimates, the Group conducted an operational efficiency review of its wind power and solar power plants, classified under category plant and equipment (Refer note 4.1(k) and note 5).
 The Group has engaged an external expert for the review of useful life and salvage value.
-Basis the study and technical advice by external expert, with or plants and solar power plants has been revised from 25 years to 30 years and 30 to 35 years respectively and residual value at the end of useful life has been revised from Ni depreciation expenses recognized in Statement of Profit or Loss is decreased.
+Basis the study and technical advice by external expert, with effect from 1 October 2020, the expected useful life of wind power plants and solar power plants has been revised from 25 years to 30 years and 30 to 35 years respectively and residual value at the end of useful life has been revised from Nil to 5% for wind power plants and solar power plants.
+As a result, depreciation expenses recognized in Statement of Profit or Loss is decreased.

-Along with exercise carried for assessment of useful life of plant and equipment, the Group evaluated its costs of dismantling and removing the item of property, plat ("decommissioning liability") for its wind power and solar power plants.
-Though, there are no contractual obligation, the Group has considered a constructive obligation, being a and provided for decommissioning liability expected to be incurred at the end of respective useful life of plants.
+Along with exercise carried for assessment of useful life of plant and equipment, the Group evaluated its costs of dismantling and removing the item of property, plant and equipment and restoring the site on which it is located ("decommissioning liability") for its wind power and solar power plants.
+Though, there are no contractual obligation, the Group has considered a constructive obligation, being a green energy company with its commitment towards environment and provided for decommissioning liability expected to be incurred at the end of respective useful life of plants.
 Therefore, the Group has capitalized an estimate of decommissioning liability.
 The Property, plant and equipment so recognized are depreciated over the remaining life of the project.
-The decor Consequent to this, as at 1 October 2020, there is an increase by Rs.
-13,403 in property, plant and equipment (included in additions during the year under Plant and equipment costs (Refer note 23).
-As a result, depreciation expenses and finance costs recognized in Statement of Profit or Loss are increased.
+The decommissioning liability so recognized is unwinded as finance costs.
+Consequent to this, as at 1 October 2020, there is an increase by Rs.
+13,403 in property, plant and equipment (included in additions during the year under Plant and equipment) with a corresponding increase in provision for decommissioning increase.

-The above changes resulted in temporary differences and accordingly the Group has recognised the tax effects of such differences as per Group accounting policies included in N
+The above changes resulted in temporary differences and accordingly the Group has recognised the tax effects of such differences as per Group accounting policies included in Note 4.1 (g).